Top Menu

 6. PRIME & PAINT

-I primed the plywood and then painted the doors, but as you can see in the left picture below, the patches were still visible.
-I had to do it again, priming the door rails, stiles, and panels once again.
+I primed the plywood and painted the doors, but the patches were still visible in the left picture below.
+I had to do it again, priming the door rails, stiles, and panels.

-Kilz Latex primer was the one that I almost always use.
+I almost always use Kilz Latex primer.
 Then, two coats of Behr White in a semi-gloss finish made these doors look awesome!

 | Kilz Latex Primer | Behr White |